lmoran/grunt-pkgcloud/README.md

 ### Usage Examples

 #### Deployment of files
-Deploy files to your OpenStack environment in the `test` container using the default settings.
+FIXME: this is part of the old versio of this package, I think it is no longer current Deploy files to your OpenStack environment in the `test` container using the default settings.
 The `files` section currently only has support Grunt's "Files Array" mapping format, and the `cwd` option has to be specified.